Ancestor regression in linear structural equation models

 \subsection{Simulation example}

-We extend the simulation from Section \ref{sim:anc} to estimating every variable's ancestors using Algorithm \ref{alg:graph}.
-We compare our method to LINGAM using the implementation provided in the \texttt{R}-package \texttt{pcalg} \citep{kalisch2012causal}.
-Based on the graph given in Fig.\ \ref{fig:SEM-DAG}, we consider two slightly different linear SEMs.
-In the first, which uses the same data as the simulation in Section \ref{sim:anc}, only $\Psi_6$ follows a Gaussian distribution while as in the second, both $\Psi_5$ and $\Psi_6$ do such that Proposition \ref{prop:gauss-psi} applies.
-For our method, we apply a Bonferroni-Holm correction (without cutting off at $1$ for the sake of visualization).
-As LINGAM provides an estimated set of parents, we additionally apply \textsc{BuildRecursive} to the output to get an estimated set of ancestors to enable comparison with our method.
+We extend the simulation from Section \ref{sim:anc} to estimating the ancestors of each variable using the algorithm described in Section \ref{anc-alg}.
+We compare our method to LiNGAM \citep{shimizu2006linear} using the implementation provided in the \texttt{R}-package \texttt{pcalg} \citep{kalisch2012causal}.
+For every simulation run, we use two slighlty different data generating processes.
+In the first, only one of the $\Psi_k$ follows a Gaussian distribution, in the second, there are two error terms with normal distribution and an edge between the two respective nodes is always present.
+As LiNGAM provides an estimated set of parents, we additionally apply our recursive algorithm to the output to get an estimated set of ancestors which enables comparison with our method.

-For the model with only one Gaussian error variable, we can reliably detect all ancestors without any false causal claims for $n=10^5$.
+The results are shown in Fig. \ref{fig:graph-perf-rand}.
+For the model with only one Gaussian error variable, we can reliably detect almost all ancestors without any false causal claims for large enough sample sizes.
+The few exceptions can be explained as some setups can be very close to the non-identifiable case discussed in Proposition \ref{prop:distr}.
 Not all curves reach a power of $1$ even when letting the significance level become arbitrarily large.
-This can be explained by the possible insensitivity to the significance level as sketched in Section \ref{anc-alg}.
+This can be explained by the possible insensitivity to the significance level, as sketched in Section \ref{anc-alg}.